Greta Zimmer Friedman spent most of her public afterlife being described backward.

 Those corrections matter because they change the tone of the story.

 The Library of Congress blog post "Sealed With a Kiss" explains how the identities of the people in the image remained contested for years before researchers connected them to oral histories in the Veterans History Project.
-The point is not only that the mystery was solved.
-It is that the woman in the frame was a real person with a real voice, not just a public prop in a national memory.
+The point is less that the mystery was solved than that the woman in the frame was a person with her own voice, rather than a public prop in a national memory.

 Once you start from that premise, the photograph looks different.